hiddify/hiddify.com/docs/app/index.md

 ---

 # :material-home: HiddifyApp Guide
-Hiddify-Next is a client based on [Sing-box](https://github.com/SagerNet/sing-box) that serves as a universal proxy tool-chain which offers a wide range of features and protocols.
+HiddifyApp is a client based on [Sing-box](https://github.com/SagerNet/sing-box) that serves as a universal proxy tool-chain which offers a wide range of features and protocols.
 The appropriate and detailed information are accessible [here](https://github.com/hiddify/hiddify-next/blob/main/README.md).
 This page contains tutorial guides related to this project.

 ## HiddifyApp